Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Introduction and statement of the results

-Now we study radial symmetry for a minimizer in the case it exists.
+We notice that, if $u$ is an extremal solution, then $u$ must be strictly positive in $\mathbb R^n\setminus\{0\}$.
+This is so because of the integral definition of $P_\gamma$ in \eqref{P-cylinder} (see Proposition \ref{prop:positivity} for details).\\

+An objective of this paper is to study radial symmetry of a minimizer for the range of parameters where symmetrization is not available, this is, $-2\gamma<\alpha< 0$, $\alpha< \beta<\alpha+\gamma$.
 On the one hand, if we restrict to the radially symmetric class of functions, a minimizer always exists (see Proposition \ref{prop:radial-minimizer}).
 On the other hand, this radially symmetric solution may not achieve the minimum (see Theorem \ref{thm3} below on symmetry breaking).
 In both cases, minimizers always satisfy the following inversion symmetry:

 \begin{theorem}[Symmetry property] For $\alpha\leq\beta<\alpha+\gamma$, any solution of \eqref{eq-extremal} in $D_{\alpha}^\gamma(\r^n)$ satisfying $u(x)>0$ in $\r^n\setminus\{0\}$ satisfies the modified inversion symmetry